simplybusiness/rabbit_feed/README.md

 It is advisable to run RabbitFeed in a [clustered](https://www.rabbitmq.com/clustering.html) RabbitMQ environment to prevent the loss of messages in the case that a RabbitMQ node is lost.
 By default, RabbitFeed will declare queues to be mirrored across all nodes of the cluster.

+## Thread Safety

+RabbitFeed event publishing is thread-safe.
+This is achieved by only allowing one thread to publish an event at any given time.

 ## Developing

 _See [./DEVELOPING.md](./DEVELOPING.md) for instructions on how to develop RabbitFeed_